Reviews from your customers can provide valuable feedback for your business. You can reply to reviews, which can help build customer trust.

 - Report an inappropriate review: On the review that you want to report, tap More Report.

-Business owner responses allow you to build relationships with customers, but they’re also public.
-When replying to your customers, bear the following guidelines in mind:
+Business owner responses help you build relationships with customers, but they’re also public.
+When you reply to your customers, keep these guidelines in mind:

 - Keep it short and sweet.
 Users are looking for useful and genuine responses, but they can easily be overwhelmed by a long response.

 - Be a friend, not a salesperson.
 Your reviewers are already customers, so there’s no need to offer incentives or advertisements.
-Tell reviewers something new about your business, or share something that they might not have learned from their first visit.
+Instead, you can tell reviewers something new about your business, or share something that they might not have learned from their first visit.

-Negative reviews are not necessarily a sign of bad business practices.
+Negative reviews aren't necessarily a sign of bad business practices.
 For example, the customer may have had mismatched expectations.
-Replying to reviews can help identify points on how to improve the experience for customers.
+Reviews can also help identify points on how to improve future customer experiences.

-- Do not share personal data of the reviewer or attack them personally on Maps, on other services or in the real world.
-Instead, suggest that they contact you personally (via Google My Business Messaging, email, phone, etc.) to resolve the issue.
+- Do not share personal data of the reviewer or attack them personally.
+This includes on Maps, on other services or in the real world.
+Instead, suggest that they contact you personally by email or phone to resolve the issue.
 A positive post-review interaction and your reply shows prospective shoppers that you really care and often leads the customer to update their original review.

 - Investigate the reasons behind the reviewer’s negative impression of the business.
 Check your records for the reviewer and their experience with your business.

-- Be honest about mistakes that were made, but do not take responsibility for things that weren’t your fault.
-Explain what you can and cannot do in the situation.
-Show how you can make uncontrollable issues actionable (e.g. bad weather made you cancel an event, but you’ll monitor the weather and provide advance cancellation warnings).
+- Be honest.
+Acknowledge mistakes that were made, but don’t take responsibility for things that are out of your control.
+Explain what you can and can't do in the situation.
+Show how you can make uncontrollable issues actionable.
+For example, bad weather caused you to cancel an event, but you monitor the weather and provide advance cancellation warnings when possible.